-- A. The location of all existing watercourses, wooded areas, rights-of-way, roads, structures or any other significant man-made or natural feature, if such feature has an effect upon the use of said property, including, where practical, significant features within 200 feet of the property. - B. The site plan shall be overlaid on existing air photos and include all known natural resource restrictions, flood plains, wetlands, ecologically sensitive areas, etc. extending beyond the project boundaries a distance of 200 feet. - C. The location, use and floor or ground area of each proposed building, structure or any other land use, including stormwater management, sewage disposal and water supply systems. - D. The location of all significant landscaping and ground cover features, both existing and proposed, including detailed planting plans and a visual depiction or rendering of the final appearance of the property after all landscaping and other physical improvements are completed. - E. The location, dimensions and capacity of any proposed roads, off-street parking areas or loading berths, including typical cross-sections for all paving or regrading involved. - F. The location and treatment of proposed entrances and exits to public rights-of-way, including traffic signals, channelizations, acceleration and deceleration lanes, widenings or any other measure having an impact on traffic safety conditions. - G. The location and identification of proposed open spaces, parks or other recreation areas. - H. The location and design of buffer areas and screening devices to be maintained.
+- A. The location of all existing watercourses, wooded areas, rights-of-way, roads, structures or any other significant man-made or natural feature, if such feature has an effect upon the use of said property, including, where practical, significant features within 200 feet of the property. - B. The site plan shall include all known natural resource restrictions, flood plains, wetlands, ecologically sensitive areas, etc. extending beyond the project boundaries a distance of 200 feet.
+Air photos showing existing conditions shall be provided (may be obtained free of charge online from several sources). - C. The location, use and floor or ground area of each proposed building, structure or any other land use, including stormwater management, sewage disposal and water supply systems. - D. The location of all significant landscaping and ground cover features, both existing and proposed, including detailed planting plans and a visual depiction or rendering of the final appearance of the property after all landscaping and other physical improvements are completed. - E. The location, dimensions and capacity of any proposed roads, off-street parking areas or loading berths, including typical cross-sections for all paving or regrading involved. - F. The location and treatment of proposed entrances and exits to public rights-of-way, including traffic signals, channelizations, acceleration and deceleration lanes, widenings or any other measure having an impact on traffic safety conditions. - G. The location and identification of proposed open spaces, parks or other recreation areas. - H. The location and design of buffer areas and screening devices to be maintained.